wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 * First version available to public

 == Upgrade Notice ==

+= 1.2.2 =
+FIXED BUG on Chrome that was blocking the update of the terms when selecting the taxonomy in the settings option to select any as taxonomy wrapped the widget settings in a div, to better target the js and css for the admin meta fields starting with underscore are now listed

+= 1.2.15 =
+Added option to insert first word for the frontend titles selector dropdown

 = 1.2.1 =
 fixed php conflict when activating in some type of servers